beboxos/circuitpython/badger2040/Readme.md

 Other addition (Beta): battery voltage in the bar.
 In the next update, the battery logo will be updated.
 I still have to find the high and low limits of the battery, but as the epaper does not consume almost anything, it may take me a while.

-Added at 11 o'clock: bug fixes, and battery level beta version shows correct icon value and voltage in top bar.
+more : bug fixes, and battery level beta version shows correct icon value and voltage in top bar.

 ## Update March 21, 2022: